docker/docs/datacenter/ucp/2.2/guides/admin/install/uninstall.md

 and manage the cluster.

-After uninstalling UCP from the cluster, you will no longer be able to join new nodes using `docker swarm join` unless you reinstall UCP.
+After uninstalling UCP from the cluster, you will no longer be able to join new nodes using `docker swarm join`, unless you reinstall UCP.

 To uninstall UCP, log in to a manager node using ssh, and run the following
 command: